 The Seal Rocks territory is located 4.5 km SE of the city of Avalon (Fig. 1).
 The pair first nested in 1988, in a toyon (Heteromoles arbutifolia) in a canyon northwest of the East End light house.
 A second nest was built in 1990 in another toyon on a steep slope approximately 125 m above the ocean.
 From 1991-93, the foraging area of this pair covered a linear distance of approximately 3.0 km, extending from a point 0.3 km northeast of Seal Rocks to Church Rock located at the northwest end of the territory.
 This pair nested in 1988, 1990, and 1992.
 In 1993 eggs were broken in the nest prior to the attempted removal.
 The adult female from this territory died on 5 May 1993 from DDE contaminant poisoning (Garcelon and Thomas 1997).
 In 1995, another adult female laid two infertile eggs in the nest used in 1993.
 No male eagle was observed in the vicinity of her nest; therefore, the eggs were removed to prevent excessive stress associated with incubation by only one adult.
 The female abandoned the nest, and did not lay eggs again in 1995.
 No adults were seen in the territory in 1996 (Phillips and Garcelon 1996).
-In 1997, the pair that had previously been located in the China Point territory moved into the Seal Rocks territory (Sharpe and Garcelon 1998) and will be referred to as the Seal Rocks pair in this report.
+In 1997, the pair that had previously been located in the China Point territory (see below) moved into the Seal Rocks territory (Sharpe and Garcelon 1998) and will be referred to as the Seal Rocks pair in this report.
 The pair has extended its territory slightly to include areas around Avalon.
+There was no evidence of nesting in 1998.
+Prior to the 1999 breeding season the female was replaced by K-34, a zoo-raised bird that was hacked from the Bulrush tower in 1993.
+In 1999 the pair built a nest in a eucalyptus tree (Eucalyptus sp.) and laid one egg.
+Unfortunately, the nest blew out of the tree the following evening and there was no further nesting activity (Sharpe and Garcelon 2000).
+The pair did not attempt to nest in 2000.